BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 ### Getting the count of points in your line instance

 You will face certain tasks such creating color textures, offset buffers, etc. and you will need to know how many points is the line instance created from.
-Mainly if you use the functions below which will divide and segmentize your lines you'll easily lost tracking of the exact counts.
+Mainly if you use the functions below which will divide and segmentize your lines you'll easily lose tracking of the exact counts.
 You get the total number of points and number of points in each line in the line instance.

 ```javascript
 BABYLON.GreasedLineTools.GetPointsCountInfo(points: number[][]): { total: number; counts: number[] }